javascript-tutorial/en.javascript.info/1-js/11-async/08-async-await/article.md

 ````

-## Timiing: async/await and higher-level actions
+## Microtask queue: await and higher-level actions [#microtask-queue]

+TODO

+In the browser, or other environments we have two types of async actions:
+1. `async/await`
+2. `setTimeout` calls that are to execute, pending events

+`Async/await` is based on promises, so it uses the promise queue internally, so-called "microtask queue".

+When a promise is ready, it's handling is put to a special internal queue, and processed when Javascript has finished with the current code.

+That's explained in detail in the chapter <info:promise-queue>.
+Promise `.then/catch/finally` handlers get queued, and then executed when the currently running code is complete.

+If we use `async/await`, things are much simpler than with promises.
+No chaining.
+So we don't care much about that internal queue.

-Some async stuff is more asynchronous than the other.
+But there's an important side effect that we should understand: some async stuff is more asynchronous than the other.

+For instance, we have:
+- `setTimeout(handler, 0)`, that should run `handler` with zero delay.
-For instance, `setTimeout(handler, 0)` is async, and `let x = await f()` is async.
-What triggers first?
+- `let x = await f()`, function `f()` is async, but returns immediateley.

+Which one runs first if `await` is *below* `setTimeout` in the code?

 ```js run
 async function f() {